Ghuru001/Docker-New/README.md

 # Docker Image Build and Push

-This project demonstrates how to build a Docker image and push it to Docker Hub using GitHub Actions.
+This project demonstrates how to build a Docker image and push it to Docker Hub using Git Hub Actions.

 ## Purpose